RashminiA6/UMBC-DATA606-Capstone/app/README.md

-This folder consists of all the files realted to Streamlit webapp
+This folder contains all the files realted to Streamlit webapp

 - main.py is the primary python code used for the development of streamlit webapp.